liliserf/BOWLTRON5000/README.md

   ]
 }
 ```
 - Request returns errors when unable to create records.
+Checks for valid players_attributes params, limits players params to 6 (because that's how bowling alleys work... right? it's been awhile), and validates that name is not blank.

 ### UPDATE